 Good News for the Windsor Inn

-Windsor Community Revitalization Organization members meet with
+Members of Windsor Community Revitalization Organization meet with Elected Officials

 On March 3, 2017 Board members of Windsor's CRO met with elected officials from the Village, Town, County and State levels to put together a plan to save and revitalize the old Windsor Inn building at 123 Main St., Windsor, NY.